bala1802/Named-Entity-Recognition-MedicalData/README.md

 3. `Adaptation to unique requirements`: Every application has its own unique requirements and constraints.
 Custom NER models can be tailored to meet these specific needs.

+4. `Privacy and data sensitivity`: In some cases, we may be working with sensitive data that cannot be shared with external pre-trained models. `Custom NER` allows us to develop an `in-house` solution that respects privacy and data security concerns.

+## Loss Funct